rabidgremlin/vagrant-quine-relay/README.md

 2. switch to folder containing *Vagrantfile* and *bootstrap.sh*
 3. Run *vagrant up* Config should install all required files and run the process
 4. Check out *qr* folder for the resulting source files

-**Note:** Scheme and Fortran problems hopefully fixed, please leave issue if not.